Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 | `0,<b>1</b>,3` | TODO | |

-!!! info "Restrictions on bolded numbers"
+!!! note "Restrictions on bolded numbers"
     Multiple numbers cannot be bolded together.
     If you want to bold multiple numbers, they have to be bolded individually.
     Additionally, commas cannot be bolded.